 Reviews are vital for your business.
-63.6 per cent of consumers say they are likely to check online reviews on Google before visiting a business — more than any other review site.
+63.6% of consumers say they’re likely to check online reviews on Google before visiting a business — more than any other review site.

 The fourth benefit of Google My Business is that it’s possible to post photos that showcase what you do and where you are located.